 Different environmental regimes can result in different levels of mean yield for a stock.
-For OFLs in Alternatives 2 and 3, the mean yield from the current regime is used for Tier 5 stocks.
-The regime shift in 1976/77 has been well documented and so these OFLs consider mean yields after the 1976/77 regime shift.
-A regime shift may have occurred in 1989, but its effect in the EBS is not very strong.
-The regime shift affects the crab year classes first and then impacts catch a few years later.
-It takes at least 8 years from hatching to grow into legal size for most crab species.
-Therefore, mean yields from 1985 to 2005 were used for the Alternative 2 and 3 Tier 5 OFLs, with some excluded years that were strongly influenced by regulatory actions.
-The excluded years are from 1995 to 2005 for Adak red king crab when the fishery was closed, fishing effort was less than 10% of the average, or fishing was allowed only in a small part of the fishing ground.
-The excluded years are from 1985 to 1992 and from 2000 to 2005 for Pribilof Islands golden king crab when the fishing effort was less than 10% of the average or the TAC was set below the previous average catch.
-Years from 2000 to 2005 were excluded for Aleutian Island golden king crab when the TAC was set below the previous average catch.
+For overfishing definitions in Alternatives 2 and 3, the mean yield from the current regime is used.
+The regime shift in 1976/77 has been well documented.
+A regime shift may have occurred in 1989, but its effect in the eastern Bering Sea is not very strong.
+For this analysis, the mean yields after the 1976/77 regime shift is considered.
+The regime shift first affects the crab year class strength and then affects catch a few years later.
+It takes at least 8 years from hatching to growth into legal size for most crab species.
+Therefore, mean yields from 1985 to 2005 were used to develop the overfishing definitions.